 About Amanda

-Prior, she worked as a strategist for J.P.Morgan’s Blockchain team that developed Quorum, a privacy-preserving version of Ethereum.
-As a research assistant to Yale University’s Professor Theodore Marmor, she analyzed Medicare during its 50th anniversary.
-And at McGill University, she worked with Dean Antonia Maioni to compare the welfare states of the U.S. and Canada while completing her B.A. in Economics and North American Studies.
+Prior to her doctorate, Amanda worked as a strategist for J.P.
+Morgan’s Blockchain team that open-sourced Quorum, a privacy-preserving version of Ethereum that incorporated zero-knowledge proofs, and as an operations analyst for a mobile banking start-up that leveraged behavioral economics.
+As a research assistant to Yale University’s Professor Theodore Marmor, she analyzed the politics of Medicare during its 50th anniversary.
+At McGill University, she worked with Dean Antonia Maioni to compare the welfare states of the United States and Canada while completing her B.A. in Economics and North American Studies.